What Machine to Buy

 (Linux and FreeBSD are great.
 People who are willing to spend substantial time learning about systems, and maintaining and enhancing their software, can save a lot of money using free software, and they'll learn a lot, whether they want to or not.
 But this note isn't for those folks.
 It is for people who don't want to become more of a computer expert than they have to.)

-The Mac Mini brings the price of a Mac way down.
-It's a great little computer.
+The Mac Mini is a great little computer.
 You can use your old monitor and keyboard if you have them.
-We have one connected to our living room TV; it shows photo slide shows and plays music. .
+We have one connected to our living room TV; it shows photo slide shows and plays music.

 Laptop or desktop?
 You have to decide how to fit the computer into your lifestyle.
 Is it going to sit on your desk, permanently connected to the Internet?
 Do you want to take it traveling, or to the café to write and surf the web?
-You pay exta for a laptop, and have fewer display options: decide if this matters to you.
-My wife uses a MacBook Pro and attaches a big monitor to it when she is home.
+You pay extra for a laptop, and have fewer display options: decide if this matters to you.
+My wife uses a MacBook Air and attaches a big monitor to it at home.

 Cost.
 PC hardware is cheaper and there's more of it.
 But if you get a Windows computer, you'll spend more time dealing with management of the computer, solving problems with the software, and preventing and recovering from viruses, and that's a cost too.
 What I tell my friends and relatives is, "If you get a Windows PC, I can't help you.
 You'll have to get help from somebody else, and you'll need a fair amount."